 Do your Facebook likes translate into a loyal tribe?
 How much do you spend on your Facebook and other social media marketing efforts?

 Do We Need To Rethink Social Media Marketing?

-I listened this morning to a Copyblogger podcast that discussed social media marketing exactly as I’ve been thinking about it recently.
+I listened this morning to a Copyblogger podcast that discussed social media marketing precisely as I’ve been thinking about it recently.

 The discussion centered around websites being membership sites.
 What a great idea.
-This is, after all, what Facebook is.
+A membership site is, after all, what Facebook is.
 You have to log in to play.

 Can anyone do it?
 Or can it only be done by the big kahunas?

 I think it’s worth looking at more closely.

 Facebook is an excellent example of a membership site.
 If you want the full experience of Facebook, you have to log in, as a member, to get it.
 You can access some of Facebook without logging in, like a person’s page, for example, but you’ll only get a portion of what’s available as a member.